carloocchiena/carloocchiena/README.md

 :rocket: In 2021 I left this job to start my own company, <a href="https://www.azionadigitale.com/" target = "_blank"> Aziona. </a>

-:computer: I had my first 386dx at 12.
+:computer: I had my first <a href="https://i.ytimg.com/vi/qoN0HhDnRR8/maxresdefault.jpg" target="_blank">386dx</a> at 12.
 It was love at first sight.
 And I never stopped that relationship.

 :snake: I took a methodical approach to programming with Python in 2017.
 Since then, I've been working with it and studying it more or less intensively.